erichs/build-ubuntu-ami/README.md

 ## Basic Usage

+### Notes:
-if you have not registered an SSH keypair named 'default' with AWS, you will need to supply a `-k` argument.
+ * if you have not registered an SSH keypair named 'default' with AWS, you will need to supply a `-k` argument.
+ * this script does not support second-generation, m3-* flavors, which do not have large ephemeral storage.

 See [examples](https://github.com/kickstarter/build-ubuntu-ami/tree/master/examples) of custom build scripts.

     # Create a custom AMI from my_script.sh